gmeuli/caterpillar/docs/philosophy.rst

 The core algorithm included in the library is a hierarchical method called **logic network synthesis**.
 It takes a logic network as input and returns a reversible network, saving all the intermediate results on helper qubits (*ancillae*).
-This transpilation task requires all the intermediate results to be uncomputed.
+This transpiling task requires all the intermediate results to be uncomputed.

 Caterpillar supports several different uncomputing methods, called **strategies**.
 In some cases the problem of finding a good strategy is encoded as a SAT problem and solved with state-of-the-art SAT solvers.